 - Can be completed within 2 semesters up to a maximum of 3 years

 - Our online courses offer flexibility, but are not entirely self paced.
 The courses have set start and end dates and due dates for assignments.
 Please do not register for all courses at once, but instead only register for the courses you intend to complete as scheduled.

 - We strongly recommend completion of Introduction to Event Planning before beginning any other courses.

-- You must complete all of the first 6 courses in order to begin the Event Management: Final Project.
-Please ensure you meet all requirements before registering.
+- It is recommended that you complete all of the first 6 courses in order prior to registering in the Event Management: Final Project.

 - The listed online course hours indicate the estimated time for students to review the online learning units.
 Your actual time spent completing assignments may vary.